BenLangmead/comp-genomics-class/data/README.md

 Reference genomes
 -----------------

-Already-assembled genomes for various species.
+You can download already-assembled "reference" genomes for many species, including all of the most-studied "model" species.
 I recommend [Ensembl] as a good place to grab these.

 [Ensembl]: http://useast.ensembl.org/index.html